AlexSzkDev/Code-Institute-Milestone-1/README.md

 4. Testing Particles.js
     1. To load this library and test this on a local machine you have to use a local server (I used live-server - installed through npm) which hot reloads for quick testing

-    2. Alternativly you can host the library through Vincents CDN
+    2. Alternatively you can host the library through Vincents CDN

-    3. Extensive testing and modifcation of the .json files to experiment with diffent effects available to suit this design. - Any bugs can be easily found in the chrome debug console in Devtools
+    3. Extensive testing and modification of the .json files to experiment with different effects available to suit this design. - Any bugs can be easily found in the chrome debug console in Devtools